 Born in Hyderabad, Pakistan, in 1972, Imran Qureshi is considered one of the leading figures in developing a contemporary aesthetic that integrates twenty-first-century themes with the motifs and techniques of miniature painting, a practice that flourished in the Mughal courts of the Indian subcontinent in the late sixteenth century.
 In 2011 Qureshi rose to international prominence with a major installation at the Sharjah Biennial in which he translated this traditional mode of making into a large, architecturally scaled and site-specific installation.

-Imran Qureshi: The God of Small Things is organized by the Eli and Edythe Broad Art Museum at MSU and curated by Alison Gass, Deputy Director and Curator of Contemporary Art.
-Support for this exhibition is provided by the Broad MSU’s general exhibitions fund.
+Imran Qureshi: The God of Small Things is organized by the Eli and Edythe Broad Art Museum at Michigan State University and curated by Alison Gass, Deputy Director and Curator of Contemporary Art.
+Support for this exhibition is provided by the MSU Broad’s general exhibitions fund.